-BU 213 Introduction to Management
+BU 213 Introduction to Management 3 cr. hrs.
 This management course is an opportunity for students to investigate the breadth of business management functions and the positive impact business has in our society and economic system.
 One semester.

 BU 214 Leadership